 The State has identified multiple Objectives to advance Goal 5 (work with communities to improve population health).
 To advance this goal, the State will monitor progress on Healthy NC 2030 measures for tobacco use, diet and exercise, which address Objectives 5.3 and 5.5, respectively.
-The State selected tobacco, diet and exercise as public health measure focus areas due to their significant impact on health in North Carolina and their potential to be impacted by required plan activities, such as tobacco cessation assistance and BMI screening.
+The State selected tobacco, diet and exercise as public health measure focus areas due to their significant impact on health in North Carolina and their potential to be affected by required plan activities, such as tobacco cessation assistance and body mass index (BMI) screening.